-Painting the interior walls of a room is one of the easiest and most popular do it yourself projects in a home, as a fresh coast of paint can provide an affordable transformation to a room.
-Before getting started on painting in your home make sure to read our useful tips on how to paint your walls like a pro.
+Painting the interior walls of a room is one of the most straightforward and popular do-it-yourself projects in a home.
+A fresh coat of paint is an affordable way to transform a room.
+Before you get started on painting your home, read these useful tips on how to paint a wall like a pro.

 Remove Light Switch and Outlet Covers